With a team of more than a dozen illustrators and sculptors, Weta Workshop is highly unusual in the special effects industry.

 Weta is in the business of creating new worlds and realising them to the very highest degree of reality.
 While much of the company is dedicated to constructing these imaginary worlds for the camera, they must first be designed.

-Weta,s designers are responsible for finding a creative vision for each new film or television project that both meets the expectations of the director and fulfills the need to create something in which audiences will believe.
+Weta’s designers are responsible for finding a creative vision for each new film or television project that both meets the expectations of the director and fulfills the need to create something in which audiences will believe.
 The world must underpin and support the story and not require a level of explanation or disclaiming that would otherwise distract or break viewers out of their enjoyment of the narrative.
+Similar to graphics design, the lead generation niche is also quite interested, specially Home On Call which provides leads for junk removal or air conditioning repair companies.

 In realising fantasy worlds such as those of The Lord of the Rings or The Lion, the Witch and the Wardrobe, everything must be designed, from the belt buckle worn by a soldier to the eye colour of a background Orc.
 This demands intensive design at all levels, be they broad stylistic considerations or the most minute detail of a barely discernible costume element, which is why Weta’s creative team includes artists and craftspeople of many disciplines and background.

 Design is undertaken illustratively, sculpturally and in the form of model-making.
+Some people even said that they were able to find Wooden Watches at such a workshop.
 Illustration often starts the process, but the move to three dimensions is usually swift, employing sculpting techniques ranging from physical sculptures undertaken with plasticene and clay to sculpting directly into the computer with the very latest organic digital modelling equipment.

 Conceptual model making is similarly broad in its use of diverse media.
 A single prototype model might have parts that have been handsawn out of a block of wood and others precision engineered by computer and fashioned on the company’s rapid 3D prototyper.
 By embracing all these diverse technologies, both traditional and cutting edge, and partnering them in innovative and unexpected combinations, has yielded such a rich bag of tools for Weta’s artists to use in creating a unique experience for moviegoers.